Socialist Standard: History

 The first editor was Robert Elrick.
 The Socialist Standard has also carried translations of continental writers.
 Under the Defence of the Realm Act 1914, it was placed on a secret list of papers and magazines banned for export during World War I for its call for workers to refuse to fight for their countries and instead join the class war.
 In 1915, it published an article written by a member of the Bolshevik party calling for a socialist solution to the war.
 In 1918, the paper voiced the first doubts of the SPGB regarding the Bolshevik Revolution in Russia.

 Edgar Hardcastle began a long period of contributions in the 1920s leading eventually to an over thirty-year editorship of the Socialist Standard.
 In the 1930s, it drew on the reports from Spain to produce articles on the looming menace of aerial warfare.
 During World War II, the magazine evaded the censor largely by producing a series of articles on the Peloponnesian and similar ancient wars as a cover for the SPGB's opposition to the current one.

 Centenary

 To celebrate the party's centenary in 2004, seventy articles were selected from over ten thousand from its history were compiled and published in May in a book called Socialism or Your Money Back.
-June 2004 issue of the Socialist Standard was a special issue to commemorate the party centenary and detail the party history.
-September 2004 issue of the Socialist Standard was a special issue to commemorate the publication centenary of the Socialist Standard.
+The June 2004 issue of the Socialist Standard was a special issue to commemorate the party centenary and detail the party history.
+The September 2004 issue of the Socialist Standard was a special issue to commemorate the publication centenary of the Socialist Standard.